 What If You Do Not Like to Wear A Helmet?

-Maybe you are one of the riders who simply do not like to wear a motorcycle helmet since it messes up with the hair, makes you feel uncomfortable, and feels too hot and itching when wearing one.
-Wearing a Small DOT approved Beanie Helmet will be your option.
+Maybe you are one of the riders who simply do not like to wear a motorcycle helmet since it messes up with the hair, makes you feel uncomfortable, feels too hot and the skull itchess when wearing one, wearing a Small DOT approved Beanie Helmet will be your option.
 A Micro DOT Certified Helmet will help you to reduce the risks of a severe head injury

 Remember that accidents don't come without warning.
 If you love your life and care about your loved ones, wearing a Micro DOT helmet is the most sensible thing you can do.